-As much as I like the home-y feeling of slow cooker pot roast and slow cooker white chicken chili in the fall, sometimes I want something with a little more pizzazz…
+As much as I like the cozy feeling of slow cooker pot roast and beef stew, sometimes I want something with a little more pizzazz…

-And if it can make more than one meal at a time – a la slow cooker whole chicken – you know I’m all about that!
+And if it can make more than one meal at a time, like my slow cooker whole chicken, that’s my favorite type of meal!

 Enter Instant Pot Korean beef – it’s super easy, super fast, and SO good!

-It’s basically everything you could want when you’re tired of chicken and can’t afford steak and need something the whole family will like.
-And if you’re dealing with picky eaters, you know what I’m talking about.
+It’s basically everything you could want when you’re tired of the same old chicken dinner, but you don’t want to splurge on steak for the whole family.
+And if you’re dealing with picky eaters, you know they may not even eat that expensive steak anyway.

 - Quick & easy.
 Dinner will be ready in about an hour!